 - Do not disassemble or open crush, bend or deform, puncture or shred. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard.
 Such conditions may present the risk of fire or explosion. - Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been approved and qualified with the system per IEEE-Std-1725-2006.
-Use of an unqualified and non-approved battery or charger may present a risk of fire, explosion, leakage, or other hazard.
+Use of an unqualified and non-approved battery or charger may present a risk of fire, explosion, leakage, or other hazard. - Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been approved and qualified with

-- Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been approved and qualified with the system per this standard, IEEE-Std-1725-2006.
-Use of an unqualified and non-approved battery may present a risk of fire, explosion, leakage or other hazard. - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone, battery or exposing the phone or battery to a liquid.
-If the phone or battery is dropped, especially on a hard surface, or is exposed to a liquid or comes into contact with a sharp object take it to a service center for inspection. - At least, one of the Authentication methods may be implemented. (e.g. H/W, S/W, Mechanical, Hologram, etc.)
+- the system per this standard, IEEE-Std-1725-2006.
+Use of an unqualified and non-approved battery may present a risk of fire, explosion, leakage or other hazard.

-Improper battery use may result in a fire, explosion or other hazard.
+Only authorized service providers shall replace battery (If the battery is non-user replaceable). - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone or battery.
+If the phone or battery is dropped, especially on a hard surface, and the user suspects damage, take it to a service center for inspection. - At least, one of the Authentication methods may be implemented. (e.g. H/W, S/W, Mechanical, Hologram, etc.) - Improper battery use may result in a fire, explosion or other hazard.